stanbaek/ece487/docs/SoftwareSetup.md

 ```
 <br>

-- If the instructor’s code changes, you will be notified and you need to run `git fetch upstream` to get the latest updates on your local files.
+- If the instructor’s code changes, you will be notified and you need to run `git pull upstream main` to get the latest updates on your local files.
-- When you push or pull your code, you will use origin, which is your own Bitbucket repository.
+- When you push or pull your code, you will use origin by default, which is your own GitHub repository.

 ```{image} ./figures/FetchUpstream.png